Skip to main content

 Are you struggling with loading the thousands of requirements in your database?
 If so, this feature is for your.
 In the recent versions, we have implemented a new method for speeding up the loading speeds of your requirements called “Quick load Table”, which improves the loading speeds in multifolds compared to the current loading time.

-Quick Load Table are able to display large amounts of data on a web page/software by loading the data as needed on demand, instead of all at once.
-This means that the first rows will load very fast, and the next ones, or the data needed to display more complex cells, will be loaded and you scroll and they become visible.
-Additionally, we now leverage the server to do filtering and sorting, which means you can continue using the filters that you are already used to even in this new loading on demand way of browsing your requirements.
+Quick Load Tables are able to display large amounts of data on a web page/software by loading the data as needed on demand instead of all at once.
+This means that the first rows will load very fast, and the next ones, or the data needed to display more complex cells, will be loaded, and you scroll, and they become visible.
+Additionally, we now leverage the server to do filtering and sorting, which means you can continue using the filters you are already used to even in this new loading on demand way of browsing your requirements.
 Consequently, you can display tables consisting of millions of rows with ease.

 Activating Quick Load Table - Beta Features